hotosm/tasking-manager/docs/setup-docker.md

 Afterwards copy the consumer key and secret from OpenStreetMap into your configuration file `tasking-manager.env`, and set the two variables: `TM_CONSUMER_KEY` and `TM_CONSUMER_SECRET`.

+**NB**: if you've configured a custom OSM server, make sure that you create the user and oAuth client there.

 **Run the Tasking Manager**

 The **easiest way** to run the Tasking Manager requires [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) to be installed on your system.
 Afterwards you'll just need: